bologer/anycomment.io/readme.txt

 * GitHub
 * and more to be added

-Dark & light themes available.

-AnyComment stands for simplicity, therefore comments have very simple user interface, it is up to you what other features to add.

-Ps.
-Comment will be actively supported.
-We would like to have your opinion on what could be improved or fixed.
-Thank you for using it!
+AnyComment stands for simplicity & speed.
+We value feedback, so if you have failures or any suggestions - please let us know about it!

 = Can I contribute? =